CGJennings/se3docs/docs/um-release-notes.md

 ### Bug fixes

+* Fixed an issue that prevented the `ImageUtils.stitch` function from stitching images along the vertical edge.
+[Thanks to Adam Goldsmith]
 * Open project folder dialog did not remember most recently used folder.
 * Markup boxes (text boxes) would sometimes incorrectly break a line in the middle of a word.
 * Double clicking an item in a list in the deck editor could result in an infinite loop trying to fit the item.